Having a dog is a great responsibility. It’s a bond that over a decade will see highs and lows.

 Over the years, it will be loyal, caring and loving, but it might also stress you out just a little too much.
 It can be hard, but it is worth it.

-The Rott Pei is quite the unique crossbreed, especially being a mixture of the Rottweiler and the Shar Pei.
+The Rott Pei is quite a unique crossbreed, especially being a mixture of the Rottweiler and the Shar Pei.

 It’s fairly new, and still growing in popularity, so we have to look at its parent breeds to understand this canine.

 The Rottweiler was initially found in Rome and is an ancient breed.
 Over the years it has been regarded as a herding, and hunting dog, as it would assist on farms and even kill bears.

 They are renowned for their devotion to their owners and have even worked as police dogs throughout their existence.
 It is regarded as one of the most popular dog breeds in the world.

 The Shar-Pei is also an ancient breed that was used for hunting and herding in China.
 It was highly regarded amongst the royal court of China and is still today one of the most popular breeds around.